lebrice/SimpleParsing/examples/aliases/README.md

 ## Notes about `option_strings`:
-- Additional names for the same argument can be added via the `field` function.
+Additional names for the same argument can be added via the `alias` argument of the `field` function (see [the custom_args Example]( /examples/custom_args/README.md) for more info).

+The `simple_parsing.ArgumentParser` accepts an argument (currently called `add_option_string_dash_variants`, which defaults to False) which adds additional variants to allow using either dashes or underscores to refer to an argument:
 - Whenever the name of an attribute includes underscores ("_"), the same argument can be passed by using dashes ("-") instead.
 This also includes aliases.